 The May 2001 ten-year senior notes were issued in an aggregate principal amount of \$575.0 million.
-The ten-year senior notes issued under the supplemental indenture will be initially issued in an aggregate principal amount of \$300.0 million.
-The May 2001 ten-year senior notes and the ten-year senior notes issued under the supplemental indenture will be treated as a single class for all purposes under the indenture for the ten-year senior notes.
-Subject to the limitations set forth under "-- Certain Covenants -- Incurrence of Indebtedness and Issuance of Preferred Stock," Charter Holdings may issue additional ten-year senior notes under the indenture for the ten-year senior notes from time to time.
-The May 2001 ten-year senior notes, the ten-year senior notes issued under the supplemental indenture and any additional ten-year senior notes subsequently issued under the indenture for the ten-year senior notes would be treated as a single class for all purposes under such indenture.
-For purposes of this description, references to the ten-year senior notes include the May 2001 ten-year senior notes, the ten-year senior notes issued under the supplemental indenture and any additional ten-year senior notes subsequently issued under the indenture for the ten-year senior notes.
+The original ten-year senior notes issued under the supplemental indenture were initially issued in an aggregate principal amount of \$300.0 million.
+The May 2001 ten-year senior notes and the new ten-year senior notes to be issued under the supplemental indenture will be treated as a single class for all purposes under the indenture for the ten-year senior notes.
+Subject to the limitations set forth under "-- Certain Covenants -- Incurrence of Indebtedness and Issuance of Preferred Stock," Charter Holdings may issue additional ten-year senior notes under the indenture for the ten-year senior notes (and a new supplemental indenture) from time to time.
+The May 2001 tenyear senior notes, the ten-year senior notes issued under the supplemental indentures and any additional ten-year senior notes subsequently issued under the indenture for the ten-year senior notes (and a new supplemental indenture) would be treated as a single class for all purposes under such indenture.
+For purposes of this description, references to the ten-year senior notes include the May 2001 ten-year senior notes, the ten-year senior notes issued under the supplemental indentures and any additional ten-year senior notes subsequently issued under the indenture for the ten-year senior notes (and a new supplemental indenture).

 SENIOR DISCOUNT NOTES.
-The issue price of each senior discount note will be \$554.93 per \$1,000 principal amount at maturity, generating aggregate gross proceeds of \$249,718,500 and representing a yield to maturity of 12.125% (calculated on a semi-annual bond equivalent basis) calculated from January 14, 2002.
-The issuers will issue senior discount notes in denominations of \$1,000 principal amount at maturity and integral multiples of \$1,000 principal amount at maturity.
-The senior discount notes will mature on January 15, 2012.
+The issue price of each original senior discount note was \$554.93 per \$1,000 principal amount at maturity, generating aggregate gross proceeds of \$249,718,500 and representing a yield to maturity of 12.125% (calculated on a semi-annual bond equivalent basis) calculated from January 14, 2002.
+The issuers will issue new senior discount notes in denominations of \$1,000 principal amount at maturity and integral multiples of \$1,000 principal amount at maturity.
+The new senior discount notes will mature on January 15, 2012.

-Cash interest on the senior discount notes will not accrue prior to January 15, 2007.
-Thereafter, cash interest on the senior discount notes will accrue at a rate of 12.125% per annum and will be payable semi-annually in arrears on January 15 and July 15, commencing on July 15, 2007.
+Cash interest on the new senior discount notes will not accrue prior to January 15, 2007.
+Thereafter, cash interest on the senior discount notes will accrue at a rate of 12.125% per annum and will be payable semi-annually in arrears on each January 15 and July 15, commencing on July 15, 2007.
 The issuers will make each interest payment to the holders of record of the senior discount notes on the immediately preceding January 1 and July 1.
 Interest will be computed on the basis of a 360-day year comprised of twelve 30-day months.